765Pro-Hoshimi/IDOLY-PRIDE-Logo/README.en.md

 </div>

 ## Announcement

-__All works in this repository are released in compliance with [The Contents Guideline of QualiArts, Inc.](https://qualiarts.jp/guideline/) ([There is a archive in Wayback Machine.](https://web.archive.org/web/20210804165602/https://qualiarts.jp/guideline))__
+**All works in this repository are released in compliance with [The Contents Guideline of QualiArts, Inc.](guideline.md) ([There is a archive in Wayback Machine.](https://web.archive.org/web/20210804165602/https://qualiarts.jp/guideline))**

 ## Introduce

-All the logos that appear in the IDOLY PRIDE project are made into SVG, which is convenient for managers to use.
+The maintainers of this repository have made all the logos that appear in the Project IDOLY PRIDE series into SVG, so that managers can use them freely.

 ## Project schedule